sch0w/New/README.md

 ## Create a catkin workspace

-1. Create a catkin workspace by following the [ROS catkin tutorials](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)in your `~/Desktop` location.
+1. Create a catkin workspace in your `~/Desktop` location by following the [ROS catkin tutorials](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 2. Copy the `LCAS/CMP9767M` project into your workspace's `/src` folder (`name_of_your_workspace/src`)